Yunying-Chen/Kaggle_DigitRecognizer/README.md

 # Kaggle_DigitRecognizer
-A simple digit recognizer by using Tensorflow 2.2 Keras with Mnist data
+A simple digit recognizer by using Tensorflow 2.2 Keras with Mnist data reaching 0.99285 score